ErenMcLaren/Automatic_Regression_Line_Plot/README.md

 </li>

 ## Parenthetical:
-https://stackoverflow.com/a/327011 -> for math.sqrt(x) being faster than x^0.5
+For math.sqrt(x) being faster than x^0.5 -> https://stackoverflow.com/a/327011
-https://stackoverflow.com/a/42827330 -> for finding the "longest" list in another list https://stackoverflow.com/a/4690655 -> for how to access the error as "e" https://stackoverflow.com/a/3411435 -> for rounding a number to n https://stackoverflow.com/q/30281485 -> for typesetting LaTeX in Matplotlib https://stackoverflow.com/a/2476868 -> for dealing with annoying LaTeX string parsing with Matplotlib https://stackoverflow.com/a/46664216 -> for future reference, consider using Pandas DF for simple Matplotlib tables https://stackoverflow.com/a/15514091 -> for why Matplotlib tables' fontsize is broken & need a workaround https://stackoverflow.com/a/46664216 -> for why and how on earth I need to color every table cell and column https://stackoverflow.com/a/38173860 -> for horizonally aligning text within Matplotlib table https://stackoverflow.com/a/17793421 -> for getting things in a dictionary in a for loop https://stackoverflow.com/a/30280874 -> for "generating" a dictionary in a for loop https://stackoverflow.com/a/46664216 -> for future reference, consider using Pandas DF for simple Matplotlib tables https://stackoverflow.com/a/15514091 -> for why Matplotlib tables' fontsize is broken & need a workaround https://stackoverflow.com/a/46664216 -> for why and how on earth I need to color every table cell and column
+For finding the "longest" list in another list -> https://stackoverflow.com/a/42827330 For how to access the error as "e" -> https://stackoverflow.com/a/4690655 For rounding a number to n -> https://stackoverflow.com/a/3411435 -> For typesetting LaTeX in Matplotlib  -> https://stackoverflow.com/q/30281485 For dealing with annoying LaTeX string parsing with Matplotlib -> https://stackoverflow.com/a/2476868 For future reference, consider using Pandas DF for simple Matplotlib tables -> https://stackoverflow.com/a/46664216 For why Matplotlib tables' fontsize is broken & need a workaround -> https://stackoverflow.com/a/15514091 For why and how on earth I need to color every table cell and column -> https://stackoverflow.com/a/46664216 For horizonally aligning text within Matplotlib table -> https://stackoverflow.com/a/38173860 For getting things in a dictionary in a for loop -> https://stackoverflow.com/a/17793421 For "generating" a dictionary in a for loop -> https://stackoverflow.com/a/30280874 For future reference, consider using Pandas DF for simple Matplotlib tables -> https://stackoverflow.com/a/46664216 For why Matplotlib tables' fontsize is broken & need a workaround-> https://stackoverflow.com/a/15514091 For why and how on earth I need to color every table cell and column -> https://stackoverflow.com/a/46664216